TIBCOSoftware/snappydata/docs/programming_guide/udf_and_udaf.md

 ## Create User Defined Aggregate Functions

-SnappyData uses the same interface as that of Spark to define a User Defined Aggregate Function  `org.apache.spark.sql.expressions.UserDefinedAggregateFunction`.
+TIBCO ComputeDB uses the same interface as that of Spark to define a User Defined Aggregate Function  `org.apache.spark.sql.expressions.UserDefinedAggregateFunction`.
 For more information refer to this [document](https://databricks.com/blog/2015/09/16/apache-spark-1-5-dataframe-api-highlights.html).

 ## Known Limitations
-*	In the current version of the product, setting schema over a JDBC connection (using the `set schema` command) or SnappySession (using `SnappySession.setSchema` API) does not work in all scenarios.
+*	In the current version of the product, setting schema over a JDBC connection (using the `set schema` command) or Snappy Session (using `SnappySession.setSchema` API) does not work in all scenarios.
 Even if the schema is set, the operations are occasionally performed in the default `APP` schema.
 As a workaround, you can qualify the schemaname with tablename. </br> For example, to select all rows from table 't1' in schema 'schema1', use query `select * from schema1.t1`

-*	In the current version of the product, user defined functions are not displayed when you run the SHOW FUNCTIONS command in SnappyData shell.
+*	In the current version of the product, user defined functions are not displayed when you run the SHOW FUNCTIONS command in Snappy Shell.
 This will be available in the future releases.